 By the end of the summer, the eLearning and mLearning community was already weighing in on the Pokémon phenomenon.
 A post by Kae Novak on the International Society for Technology and Education site, “In a very short period of time, Pokemon Go has demonstrated the power of an AR game to get students — and everyone, really — out and learning in the real world.”
 In a post on IDEAFM, Pokemon GO gets kids meeting other kids.
 It’s like the 21st century front porch.
 Yes there is risk in meeting new kids, but there’s also the chance that kids will find new friends and realize that they are all a part of a bigger community.
 That’s a good thing.”
 Many educators seemed to agree.

 To date, new technologies have been blamed on creating a generation of couch potatoes.
 Of course, the television generation was also obsessed with screens but in the 1980s, you couldn’t watch television on a bus, subway or while hiding in the bathroom during physical education class.
 Pokémon Go was embraced by many educators not only as a way to explore augmented reality but also as a way to get kids outside, walking and running for miles, and exploring new places, people and things.

-In a nutshell, last summer’s Pokémon Go’s phenomenon taught us that the future of technology and learning may not be closer than we think.
+In a nutshell, the recent Pokémon Go’s craze revealed that the future of learning may be just around the corner.
 Despite the fact that many tech and mobile learning technologies have been investing millions in pricey VR technologies, Pokémon revealed that the future may be embedded in accessible, affordable and familiar technologies and applications.
 The craze also revealed that something as simple as a game basic enough for an elementary school child can be truly additive, educational and transforming when taken up a notch and unleashed on a broad scale.